maixnor/wu-quartz/content/semester 3/GHG Emissions.md

 - indirect emissions
 	- bought in / [[Supply Chain]]
 	- e.g. employee travel (flights)
+- scope 3 cannot be calculated directly
+	- information has to be given from suppliers
+	- some suppliers don't even have that data

 ### Upstream
 - purchased goods
 - capital goods